swalehmwadime/NLP-Beginners-guide/README.md

 ## Projects
 ### Sentiment Analysis
-This project involves analyzing the sentiment of text data, typically classifying text as positive, negative, or neutral.
-It includes data preprocessing, feature extraction, and the implementation of machine learning models.
+We are typically classifying text as positive, negative, or neutral.
 - Check out this [sentiment analysis](https://github.com/swalehmwadime/British-Airways-Ds) to learn more

 ### Text Classification
 Text classification involves categorizing text into predefined categories.
-This project demonstrates various text classification techniques using different models and datasets.
 - Run notebook on [Google colab](https://colab.research.google.com/drive/1Pz_FwYLuwkwJho-swH0o8M60nYhYMFx1)

 ### Named Entity Recognition
 Named Entity Recognition (NER) is the process of identifying and classifying entities (such as names, dates, and locations) in text.
-This project includes NER model training and evaluation.

 ### Machine Translation
 Machine Translation is the task of automatically translating text from one language to another.
 This project explores different translation models and techniques.